 Gregorian Chant is a kind of Early Music.
-It has also hit the big time, and is regarded as many as being very peaceful, and "uplifting" listening.
+It has also hit the big time, and is regarded by many as being very peaceful, and "uplifting".
 Some of the modern interpretations of it have also included modern instrumentation.
-As such it can be seen as a type of Experimental Early Music.
+As such this can be seen as a type of Contemporary Early Music.

 The classic Sound of Silence.........